 When was the last time you got impatient?
 Was it at the store, standing in that long check-out line?
-Was it sitting in traffic, wondering why the light is green and nobody is moving?
-Was with your children, or with your parents?
+Or was it sitting in traffic, wondering why the light is green and nobody is moving?
+Maybe it was with your children, or with your parents?

-The Hebrew people, when being led by Moses out of Egypt to the Promised Land were good at fussing too.
+When Moses was leading the Hebrew people out of Egypt, they were real good at fussing.
 They wandered around in the wilderness for forty years, and most of that time was spent in a good fuss.

 Isaiah paints a portrait of the journey home from exile, through the wilderness, back home to Zion.
 And this journey is not a journey of fussing.
-The wilderness is not a punishment, it is a way of hope.
-It is a hope that in the midst of the wilderness of our lives, God can and will transform.
+The wilderness is not a punishment.
+Instead, it is a way of hope.

-So, this Advent, remember that with the coming of Christ comes the day when there will be no more hopelessness, no more sorrow, no more struggle, and no more fussing.
+So, this Advent, remember that with the coming of Christ comes the day when there will be no more hopelessness, no more sorrow, and no more struggle.
+And, yes, no more fussing.

 Lord, God, open our hearts, minds, and eyes to see that the wilderness journey is a journey of hope.
 Lead us, Lord, out of exile into the redemptive home.
 Amen.